 The weakest link of Swift is the change and migration associated with it.
 However, it is already not as difficult as it was, but still, there is definitely chances of improvement after the introduction of ABI stability.

 The constant changes in the language used to be a problem earlier.
 Developers had to shift to the new versions, which costs both money and time.
 The good thing is that, as time goes on, the subsequent versions are becoming better than ever before.

 Undoubtedly, it cannot handle the direct usage of C++ libraries in it.

 Which one to choose?
 Swift Vs Objective-C:

-Apple has stated that Swift is 2.6 times faster than Objective-C. However, most of the reports claim that both have a slight difference with speed.
+Apple has stated that Swift is 2.6 times faster than Objective-C. However, most of the reports claim that both have a slight difference in speed.
 Moreover, both languages use the same iOS and SDK along with the Low-Level Virtual Machine Compiler.